NCAA Division III rowing championship

-The NCAA Division III Rowing Championship is a rowing championship held by the NCAA for Division III women's heavyweight (or openweight) collegiate crews.
+The NCAA Division III rowing championship is the annual rowing regatta hosted by the National Collegiate Athletic Association to determine the champions of women's collegiate heavyweight (or openweight) rowing among its Division III member programs in the United States.

-Wellesley are the defending champions, winning their second national title in 2022.

 The most successful program has been Williams, with nine titles.

-Championship
+Tufts are the defending champions, winning their second national title in 2025.

+Format

 Each championship tournament consists of eight teams, and each team is required to field two boats of eight rowers and a coxswain.

 The following are the berths that are allocated: